tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 The Interstellar team mentions other gadgets: “merge”, “split” and a “range proof” that are implemented in their Confidential Assets scheme called the Cloak.
-Just as a shuffle gadget creates constraints that prove that two sets of variables are equal up to a permutation, a range-proof gadget checks that a given value is in the
+Just as a shuffle gadget creates constraints that prove that two sets of variables are equal up to a permutation, a range-proof gadget checks that a given value is in the interval
 $ [ 0, 2^n ] $
 where
 $ n $
-is size of the input vector
+is the size of the input vector
 [[3]].

 Gadgets in their simplest form merely receive some variables as inputs and produce corresponding output values.
 However,